 The radiative corrections to the correlation coefficients $a(E_e)/a_0$ and $A(E_e)/A_0$ determine the most important and complicated part of the corrections of order $10^{-3}$.
 In the neutron $\beta^-$--decay the radiative corrections are defined by 1) the contributions to the continuum-state $\beta^-$--decay mode from one--virtual photon exchanges, $W$--boson and $Z$--boson exchanges and QCD corrections \cite{RC14,RC16}--\cite{RC18} and 2) the contribution of the radiative $\beta^-$--decay mode $n \to p + e^- + \bar{\nu}_e + \gamma$ with emission of a real photon \cite{RC3}--\cite{RC18} (see also \cite{Gudkov1,Gudkov2}).
 The sum of the electron-energy and angular distributions of these two decay modes does not suffer from infrared divergences of virtual and real photons.

-The radiative corrections to the $\beta^-$--decay of the neutron we calculate within the standard finite-photon mass (FPM) regularisation of infrared divergences \cite{RC3}--\cite{RC18}.
-As has been shown by Marciano and Sirlin \cite{RC12}, the FPM regularisation is equivalent to the dimensional regularisation \cite{IZ80}.
+The radiative corrections to the $\beta^-$--decay of the neutron we calculate within the standard finite-photon mass (FPM) regularization of infrared divergences \cite{RC3}--\cite{RC18}.
+As has been shown by Marciano and Sirlin \cite{RC12}, the FPM regularization is equivalent to the dimensional regularization \cite{IZ80}.

-The radiative corrections to the lifetime of the neutron, calculated within the FPM regularisation, obey the Kinoshita--Lee--Nauenberg (KLN) theorem \cite{KLN}.
+The radiative corrections to the lifetime of the neutron, calculated within the FPM regularization, obey the Kinoshita--Lee--Nauenberg (KLN) theorem \cite{KLN}.
 According to the KLN theorem, the radiative corrections to the lifetime of the neutron, integrated over the phase volume of the final state of the neutron $\beta^-$--decay in the limit of the massless electron $m_e \to 0$, should not depend on the electron mass $m_e$.
 For the first time such an independence of the electron mass in the limit $m_e \to 0$ has been demonstrated by Kinoshita and Sirlin \cite{RC5}.